dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

   print(data.targets[0]);       // Get a value in a list print(data.website.homepage); // Get a value from a child object };
-{% endpc %}
+{% endhighlight %}

 A slight issue remains.
-Dart Editor displays warnings with this code, because JsonObject doesn’t have methods such as language or targets.
-You could suppress the warnings by using the dynamic var type, but then you don’t get code completion and more useful warnings.
+Dart Editor displays warnings with this code, because JsonObject doesn't have methods such as language or targets.
+You could suppress the warnings by using the dynamic var type, but then you don't get code completion and more useful warnings.

 <figure>
 <img src="dart-editor-with-warnings.png" alt="Dart Editor screenshot with static warnings" width="613" height="475">